akoen/notes/content/notes/neuroevolution_of_augmenting_topologies.md

 \\(D\\) is the number of disjoint genes.
 \\(\bar{W}\\) is the _average_ difference in weight between all matching connections, including disabled ones.
 \\(c\_1, c\_2, c\_3\\) are hard-coded importance coefficients.

+TODO It is unclear what "Number of genes" means, so I am doing number of nodes + number of connections.

 ## Adjusted Fitness {#adjusted-fitness}